v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 # Ingestion and workflow

 In this section, we describe how the Drone Delivery application handles incoming client requests.
-This involves ingesting the requests at high volume, and then initiating a workflow for each request.
-The application must be able to service requests in a reliable and efficient manner, including handling failures.
+The application must ingesting the requests at high volume and also manage a workflow for each request.

+Because each microservice handles a single responsibility, it's common to have a workflow that spans multiple services for a single transaction.
+The workflow must be reliable; it can't lost transactions or leave transactions in a partially completed state.
+Managing ingestion is also very important in a microservices architecture.
+Because there are many small services that communicate with each other, you need to control the rate of incoming requests.
+Otherwise, they can overwhelm the inter-service communication.

 ![](./images/ingestion-workflow.png)

 ## The drone delivery workflow

-When you decompose and application in microservices, it's common for a single operation to consist of multiple steps that span services.
-In the Drone Delivery application, scheduling a new delivery requires the following steps:
+In the Drone Delivery application, the following operations must be performed to schedule a delivery:

 1. Check the status of the customer's account (Account service).
 2. Create a new package entity (Package service).